ATNIO/white_paper/english/white_paper.md

 ### Universal account

+Currently all major API service providers need access authorization, for example by signing requests using <app_key, app_secret>, where <app_key, app_secret> are usually provided by the API service provider.

-ATN can also solve the problem of integration between fragmented AI services.
-ATN through its design will provide a decentralized and permissionless AI economic network accessible to everyone, solving the problem of complex access and facilitate cooperation between AI services.
-ATN provides an AI ecosystem with a payment network (payment channel) that create an economic infrastructure.
+ATN provides a unified API service authorization management solution.
+Its decentralized and permissionless design provide an economic network accessible to everyone, solving the problem of complex access and facilitate cooperation between AI services.
+ATN provides an API ecosystem with a payment network (payment channel) that create an economic infrastructure.

 ### Trustless and Interoperable AI